Maven Artifacts

 “test-jar”,

-Note: In this very case, using the first way is somewhat “explicit”, and is recommended way.
+Note: In this very case, the first way is somewhat “explicit”, and is recommended.
 Not so for the

 cases when type handler carries some important extra information (like some custom packaging), where using type